How many times during the day do you use plastic objects?

-07:00am.
-Alarm goes off, Paul gets up and goes for a shower to better wake up.
-A bit of shampoo (1) and some shower gel (2), rinse it off and 10 minutes after he is out.
+07:00 AM Alarm goes off, Paul gets up and goes for a shower to wake up.
+A bit of shampoo (1) and some shower gel (2), rinse it off and 10 minutes later he is done.
 Looking good in the mirror, but it’s time to shave.
 Done!
 As a final touch, a bit of that brand new after shaving cream (3).
 Some minty toothpaste (4) on his toothbrush (5) and he is ready to go.

-Now if we quickly check, Paul used 7 plastic objects in just an hour.
+Now if we check quickly, Paul used seven (7!!) plastic objects in just an hour.
 Some of these objects are used only once and then thrown away.
-You could easily replace them with objects made of recycling material, like glass bottles.
-Wouldn’t that be fantastic?
+But you could easily replace them with objects made of recyclable materials, like glass bottles.
+Wouldn’t that be great?

 PLASTIC + WASTE = OCEAN - SEA LIFE

-The sum of plastic and waste equals a terrible reality that many people pretend not to see.
+The sum of plastic waste equals a terrible reality that many people pretend not to see.
 Huge amounts of garbage are threatening our oceans every day.
-Dirty and polluted seas mean an unwelcoming place.
-Therefore, marine life is slowly deteriorating and disappearing.
+Dirty and polluted seas are unwelcoming places and therefore, marine life is slowly deteriorating and disappearing.
 Somehow, some creatures survive in these conditions.
 But what’s the price they have to pay?

 SEA TURTLE WITH EXTRA STRAW, PLEASE!

-August 2015, Costa Rica.
-A team of biologists decides to take immediate action when they find a male turtle having something stuck in its nostrils.
-What appeared to be a worm, sadly ended up to be a 10 cm long straw stuck in the nose of this poor animal.
+In August 2015, Costa Rica, a team of biologists decide to take immediate action when they find a male turtle having something stuck in its nostrils.
+What appeared to be a worm, sadly ended up to be a 10-centimetre long straw stuck in the nose of this poor animal.
+Still feeling thirsty?

 SEAHORSE & COTTON SWAB

-Don’t worry, we are not judging anyone! #Stopsucking is just one of the numerous movement created to preserve our planet.
-It focuses on the massive (ab)use of plastic straws in the U.S. but applies everywhere else.
+Don’t worry, we are not judging anyone – #stopsucking is just one of the numerous campaigns created to preserve our planet.
+It focuses on the massive (ab-)use of plastic straws in the US but is relevant anywhere in the world.

 If you want to start some real action, here are few tips for you:

-• In the digital era, forget selfies and use your phone for something really cool!
+• In the digital era, forget selfies and use your phone to take action for a clean ocean!

 • Even if maths is not your strength, you can surely count to nine.